 Riding a bike in the Hebrides is much like riding a bike anywhere else.
 However, with a daily distance to cycle that may be 20 or 30 miles and confirmed accommodation to reach by late afternoon, you are making a commitment to yourself that you will achieve the day’s target.
 Although that’s easy on a sunny day with a tailwind, even if it’s rainy and the wind is against your travel direction, you need to be prepared to cover the distance (or find a large taxi and be prepared to pay the fare).

 The bikes are regularly serviced and checked before hire, but you’ll need to understand that occasional small tasks, such as adjusting a mudguard, changing handlebar/saddle heights or puncture repairs may be necessary during your travel (using the tools we provide with the bikes).
-If there’s a more serious fault with a bike, we’ll fix up a rescue, but it’s not practical to send a mechanic a considerable distance to tighten a nut or mend a puncture.
-So, before undertaking this holiday, you should have learned and practiced such minor repairs so that you’re confident you won’t be walking several miles, pushing a bike with a flat tyre.
+Ensuring you have experience in these small repairs and adjustments will allow for a successful trip.

 A typical 8 night itinerary